HongruL/Capstone-Statistical-Data-Analysis-Projects/regression analysis/README.md

-# exploratory data analysis and hypotheses testing
+# regression analysis
-In this project we analyze the data for a retailer by conducting exploratory data analysis and hypothesis testing to help the retailer better understand customer behavior.
+In this project we analyze the extended shopping dataset to understand what drives the revenue of a customer and to derive recommendations from the insights by using regression technique.
 ## About the dataset:
 **Customer data**
 - ID: Customer's unique identifier